CooperBallard/media-freedom-health/README.md

   - `06_interactive_map.py`
   - `07_regression_analysis.py`
   - `08_summary_statistics.py`
+  - `helpers.py` (shared functions imported by scripts 02–07 that are not run directly)
 - `data/` — Data sources and the analysis-ready panel
   - `README.md` — sources and download links
   - `merged_panel.csv` — merged country-year panel (built by script 01, read by the rest)